 Son of Henry O. – Edna N. Wall.

 September 11, 1922 – October 7, 1944.

 Lost at sea in the Pacific with submarine Seawolf."

 Until September of 1979, the cemetery itself had been forgotten and neglected.
 None of the family lived in the Midwest anymore and as is happening everywhere, acreages around the plot were being sold to people who built houses on them.
-Roy Gaddis, a former electrician's mate on a submarine who is a retired electrician and lives in Bellevue, Nebraska, found the cemetery and alerted the Wahoo, Nebraska Chapter of Submarine Veterans of WWII (click the link to visit the main website for this group, and it's best viewed in Internet Explorer).
+Roy Gaddis, a former electrician's mate on a submarine who is a retired electrician and lives in Bellevue, Nebraska, found the cemetery and alerted the Wahoo, Nebraska Chapter of Submarine Veterans of WWII.
 The historian for the group, Clint Orr, did some investigating and found the information on Vernon Wall.
 He and Ray Cavanaugh began cleaning up and mowing the small plot that year.
 After some of the Wall family members learned of the plot's existence, they donated funds to put up a strong chain link fence to replace the hog wire that had ineffectively enclosed the cemetery, and money for shrubs and plants.
 The Submarine Vets keep a US flag flying over the land to honor Wall and all Submariners who lost their lives in the war.
 It is a small but impressive cemetery.

 Visit the page for Seawolf Park in Galveston, Texas.

-Visit the page put together by the men who dedicated the Seawolf memorial park in Texas.
+The webpage put together by the men who dedicated the Seawolf memorial park in Texas is no longer active; we're losing the WWII vets who worked to remember those lost in the war.
 Vernon Palmer Wall's name is on the Seawolf roster on a plaque, in the park.
 My thanks to Art Randall for sending me the information on the National Submarine Memorial pages.